crewAIInc/crewAI/README.md

 # Define your agents with roles and goals
 researcher = Agent(
   role='Senior Research Analyst',
-  goal='Uncover cutting-edge developments in AI and data science in', backstory="""You work at a leading tech think tank.
+  goal='Uncover cutting-edge developments in AI and data science', backstory="""You work at a leading tech think tank.
   Your expertise lies in identifying emerging trends.
   You have a knack for dissecting complex data and presenting